 In other words, you’ll have to pay attention to the low, mid, and high-frequency ranges with the same amount of detail.

-Ribbon microphones use a very thin strip of metal, usually aluminum, that’s suspended within a magnetic field and it acts as both diaphragm and the transducer element itself.
+Ribbon microphones like this MXL R144 use a very thin strip of metal, usually aluminum, that’s suspended within a magnetic field and it acts as both diaphragm and the transducer element itself.

 A consequence of the ribbon microphone’s construction is that it’s about as sensitive as the condenser microphone but it has a much darker quality.